the-road-to-learn-react/the-road-to-react/manuscript/react-modern/lists.md

 ## Lists in React

-So far we've rendered a few variables in JSX, however, most often you will deal with arrays.
-Thus we'll render a list of items next.
-We'll experiment with sample data first, and later we'll apply that knowledge to fetched data from a remote API.
+So far we’ve rendered a few variables in JSX.
+However, you will often deal with arrays.
+Thus, we’ll render a list of items next.
+We’ll experiment with sample data first, and later we’ll apply that knowledge to fetched data from a remote API.

 First, let's define the array as a variable.
 As before, we can define a variable outside or inside the component.
 The following defines it outside: